From the Field: Marie Dupas on the works of Joan Mitchell at Musée d'Arts de Nantes

 Joan Mitchell's Méphisto (1958) and Les Bluets (1973) on view at Musée d'Arts de Nantes.
 Photo by Mara Hoberman.

-The works of Joan Mitchell occupy an essential place in the collection of the Musée d'Arts de Nantes because they bear witness to a key moment in its history: in 1994, the museum presented, alongside the Jeu de Paume in Paris, the first major Joan Mitchell retrospective in France.
-Curated by Daniel Abadie and Henri-Claude Cousseau, then director of the museum, the exhibition in Nantes proposed an expansive survey of the first thirty years of the artist's work, from 1951 to 1980, while the Jeu de Paume focused on the second part of the artist’s career.
+The works of Joan Mitchell occupy an essential place in the collection of the Musée d'Arts de Nantes because they bear witness to a strong moment in its history: in 1994, the museum presented, alongside the Jeu de Paume in Paris, the first major Joan Mitchell retrospective in France.
+Curated by Daniel Abadie and Henri-Claude Cousseau, then director of the museum, the exhibition in Nantes proposed an expansive journey through the first thirty years of the artist's work, from 1951 to 1980, while the Jeu de Paume focused on the second part of the artist’s career.

-It was on this occasion that the museum requested a set of paintings deposited on long-term loan from the Centre Pompidou and the National Fund for Contemporary Art.
-Today, six works by Joan Mitchell—including Méphisto (1958), Les Bleuets (1973), No Daisies (1980) and Tilleul (1992)—are preserved in our collections, five of which come from the Musée National d'Art Moderne.
-Their arrival marked an important step, by bringing into the collection a significant body of work by an iconic American abstract expressionist that echoes the European tradition of landscape painting.
+It was on this occasion that the museum requested a set of paintings deposited on long-term loan from the Centre Pompidou and the Fonds national d’art contemporain.
+Today, six works by Joan Mitchell—including Méphisto (1958), Les Bleuets (1973), No Daisies (1980) and Tilleul (1992)—are preserved in our collections, five of which come from the Musée national d'art moderne.
+Their arrival marked an important step, by bringing into the collection a significant body of work by an important American abstract expressionist who is in harmony with the European tradition of landscape painting.

 Méphisto, 1958, abstract painting by artist Joan Mitchell